 No particular diet can prevent asthma symptoms, but eating healthy foods can help you feel better overall.
 If you’re overweight, losing a few pounds will give your lungs more room to expand.

 Also increase your intake of omega-3 fatty acids, found in cold-water fish like salmon and tuna, as well as in nuts and seeds.
-There is some evidence these foods might help cut down on asthma symptoms.
+There’s

 If you have sensitivities or allergies to particular foods, try to avoid them.
 Allergic reactions to food can trigger asthma symptoms.